Minnesota Job Source

 The mall has a rectangular shape and three levels of stores.

-Each year, over 40 million tourists from Canada, England, Sweden, Ireland, Japan, Korea, Latin America, France, Germany and throughout the world come to Mall of America to take in the sights and capitalize on no sales tax on clothing.
+Each year, over 40 million tourists from Canada, England, Sweden, Ireland, Japan, Korea, Latin America, France, Germany and throughout the world come to Mall of America to take in the sights and capitalize on no sales tax on clothing in the state.

-Anchor stores include Bloomingdale's, Macy's, Nordstrom and Sears.
-There is also the largest indoor park in the country -- Nickelodeon Universe, with 27 rides; Underwater Adventures Aquarium, a 1.2 million gallon walk-through aquarium; Moose Mountain Adventure Golf; Theatres at Mall of America - a 14-screen movie theater with VIP theatre.
+Anchor stores include Macy's, Nordstrom and Sears.
+There is also the largest indoor park in the country -- Nickelodeon Universe, with 27 rides and attractions; Sea Life Aquarium, a 1.2 million gallon walk-through aquarium; Moose Mountain Adventure Golf; Theatres at Mall of America - a 14-screen movie theater with VIP theatre.

 Restaurants and entertainment in the mall include: American Girl, Hooters, Tony Roma's, House of Comedy, Napa Valley Grill, Buffalo Wild Wings, Famous Dave's BBQ, Rainforest Cafe, Tiger Sushi and Ruby Tuesday.

-There is also a remodeled Lego store with over 180 different elements and a 34-foot-tall robot.
+There is also a Lego store with over 180 different elements and a 34-foot-tall robot.